The Consumation: A Biblical Scenario

 Such is the eschatological Pearl of Great Price.

-Such is the Hidden Treasure, formerly locked away in the store-room of Scripture, but now opened to our wondering eyes by the High King of Heaven, who so graciously places within our trembling hands the Master Keys to the Great End Time Debate.
+Such is the hidden treasure, formerly locked away in the storeroom of Scripture, but now opened to our wondering eyes by the High King of Heaven, who so graciously places in our grateful hands the master keys to the Great End Time Debate.